pdrm83/rotten_tomatoes_scraper/README.md

 movie_titles = celebrity_scraper.metadata['movie_titles']

 print(movie_titles)
-['Kubrick by Kubrick (Kubrick par Kubrick)', 'On a Clear Day You Can See Forever', 'The Shooting']
+['On a Clear Day You Can See Forever', 'The Shooting', 'Chinatown', 'Broadcast News']
 ```

 You can also use *MovieScraper* to extract metadata of movies.
 If you want to find out what movie genres an actor has